 You can’t get around it, it’s the baroque year in Antwerp.
 The tagline is “Rubens inspires”.
 So don’t expect real Rubens works in Antwerp (there are of course), but rather Rubens-inspired works by contemporary artists.
 Luc Tuymans has an exhibition at the M HKA and Jan Fabre has new work in the AMUZ.
 For the Rubens and Baroque lovers there is not a lot to do.
 There is the Michaelina exhibition in the MAS and the exhibition about book design at the Plantin-Moretus Museum.
-Baroque architecture is certainly not in the limelight this baroque year, except in my book about baroque of course and in this blog post!
+Baroque architecture is certainly not in the limelight this baroque year, except in my book about baroque of course (only in Dutch) and in this blog post!

 Sint-Augustinuskerk – AMUZ

 Kammenstraat 81, Antwerp